 Unlike mosquitoes, which breed in stagnant water, black flies lay their eggs in clean fast-running water, such as rivers and streams.
 Female black flies lay hundreds of eggs in or near the water, so they are very common in wooded areas near bodies of water.

-How to Repel Black Flies
+Try These 7 Strategies to Repel Black Flies

-- Protect your skin.
 Black flies can be difficult to repel.
 The simplest way to prevent getting bitten is to protect your skin by wearing long sleeves and pants at all times when outdoors.
 Because they are attracted to dark colors, it’s also a good idea to wear light-colored clothing, such as khaki, tan, or white.

-- De-swarm!
 One particularly annoying habit of black flies is their tendency to swarm the face.
 This occurs because they are attracted to the carbon dioxide we exhale.
 A good way to protect your face is to wear a hat with attached netting, specially designed to protect the head and neck from black flies.

-- Try the pine.
 Some recommended natural repellants include vanilla extract, lavender, and the extract from pine branches — just break open a young branch and rub the moisture from inside on your skin.

-- Fan it!
 For a truly chemical-free way to keep mosquitoes and black flies away from your porch, use a fan.
 It might seem strange to use a fan outside, but it works!
 A simple oscillating pedestal fan or box fan will do the trick.
 This works in two ways: It makes it harder for bugs to fly in the area and it helps blow away the carbon dioxide that is produced when we exhale.

-- Garlic.
 A clove of garlic a day might help keep the bugs away!
 Simply eat a clove of garlic each day, starting several days before you anticipate exposure to mosquitoes and black flies.
 For some people, eating garlic may cause you to release a sulfur compound present in garlic called allicin.
 This is what causes garlic’s smell and when the scent is produced by your skin, it’ll help mask your natural scent.
 It might keep the bugs (and people) away!

 If you find that these home remedies are not effective, you may need to move up to a commercial insect repellent.
 Sprays containing DEET are often recommended, though their effectiveness against black flies is unpredictable — some even report that DEET sprays attract black flies.
 Repellents containing Permethrin (commonly used to treat lice) are more likely to be effective, but they are also more toxic than DEET sprays and can be harmful to fish, cats, and beneficial insects such as honey bees.